UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 One last point - the special word in one of these formats is only evaluated if necessary.
 Therefore the *cd* and *pwd* commands in the following: is only executed if the word is executed:

-echo ${x-\`cd $HOME;pwd\`}
+echo ${x-$(cd $HOME;pwd)}

 Also - the evaluation occurs in the current shell, and not a sub-shell.
 The command above will change the current directory, but the one below will not, as it executes the commands in a new shell, which then exits.

-echo \`cd $HOME;pwd\`
+echo $(cd $HOME;pwd)

-Earlier, I discussed Bourne shell variables, and various ways to use them.
+Earlier, I discussed shell variables, and various ways to use them.
 So far I have only given you the foundation of shell programming.
-It's time for discussing special Bourne shell variables, which will allow you to write useful scripts.
+It's time for discussing special shell variables, which will allow you to write useful scripts.
 These special variables are identified by the dollar sign, and another character.
 If the character is a number, it's a positional parameter.
 If it's not a letter or number, it's a special purpose variable.

 The most important concept in shell scripts is passing arguments to a script.
 A script with no options is more limited.
-The Bourne shell syntax for this is simple, and similar to other shells, and *awk*.
+The shell syntax for this is simple, and similar to other shells, and *awk*.
 As always, the dollar sign indicates a variable.
 The number after the dollar sign indicates the position on the command line.
 That is, "$1" indicates the first parameter, and "$2" indicates the second.
 Suppose you wanted to create a script called *rename* that takes two arguments.
 Just create a file with that name, that contains the following:

 #!/bin/sh
 \# rename: - rename a file
 \# Usage: rename oldname newname
-mv $1 $2
+mv "$1" "$2"

 Click here to get file: [rename0.sh](https://www.grymoire.com/Unix/Scripts/rename0.sh)